1jamesthompson1/TAIC-report-summary/Uni project documents/mid term report/midterm.md

 Firstly is arguably the most important.
 Reliability of the engine and guaranteeing the output is correct is outside the scope of the project.
 However making sure that the output is consistent and converges to some values will be quite important.
 Due to its importance this is the main goal of the second deliverable.

+The inconsistency is only present because of the inherent randomness of a gpt 3.5 response.

 ### Summarization

+As the goal of getting weights for each report is to do after the fact statistic analysis on the generated csv.
+For that analysis to have any meaning it needs to not differ each time.
+Fortunately as the output is numeric we can use multiple responses and take the mean of them.
+This helped with some variability but not enough.

+Moving forward I first hope that access to gpt 4 will provide more consistent answers, along with the use of the temperature parameter.
+If this is not enough then I will need to look into other methods to decrease the variability and create the effect of convergence.

 ### Theme generation

+The summarization and weight assigning is fully dependent on the theme generation.
+The theme generation is currently not converging.
+Each run through of the themes generates difference themes both in quantity and quality.
+Unlike the weightings numerical techniques cannot be used to get the "mean" response.
+Instead I will need to look at fine tuning the model parameters as well as moving from a one-shot approach to a few-shot approach.
+This will allow the model to learn from the themes that have already been generated and hopefully converge to a set of themes.

 ## viewer app